 Amine gas sweetening is a proven technology that removes H2S and CO2 from natural gas and liquid hydrocarbon streams through absorption and chemical reaction.
 Each of the amines offers distinct advantages to specific treating problems.

-- DGA (Diglycolamine): A primary amine that is used in natural gas treatment applications requiring stringent outlet gas specifications, applications where oxygen (O2) is present and low-pressure applications.
+- DGA® Agent (DIGLYCOLAMINE)® A primary amine that is used in natural gas treatment applications requiring stringent outlet gas specifications, applications where oxygen (O2) is present and low-pressure applications.
 DGA® Agent and DIGLYCOLAMINE® are registered trademarks of the Huntsman Corporation.

 - MDEA (Methyldiethanolamine): A tertiary amine designed to have a higher affinity for H2S than CO2 which allows some CO2 “slip” while retaining H2S removal capabilities.